Religious Education (Ph.D.)

 Roles and Responsibilities

-While developing the proposal and conducting research, the doctoral student is responsible for meeting and working with her/his mentor and committee members on a regular basis.
+While developing the proposal and conducting research, the doctoral student is responsible for meeting and working with their mentor and committee members on a regular basis.

 To ensure consistency of GRE dissertations, students must prepare their dissertations to conform to the guidelines outlined here.